How Drug Courts Save Lives in Recovery

 Overcoming Perception and Stigma

-Some argue that drug courts are “punitive” and some feel that drug courts are “soft on crime.”
+Some argue that drug courts are “punitive,” and some feel that drug courts are “soft on crime.”
 I was once told that drug courts were just a “hug a thug” program.
-It can be hard to think about using scarce resources for those who have committed crimes, but improving (and saving) lives and cutting costs in the big picture is what makes it worth it.
+It can be hard to think about using scarce resources for those who have committed crimes, but improving (and saving) lives and cutting costs in the big picture makes it worth it.

 Quick Facts: